Quarterican-KJ/My-Reads-Book-Tracking-App/README.md

     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

+Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server